sachinsu/sachinsu.github.io/work_journal/journal2022.md

     19. Don’t solve a problem that doesn’t exist.
 Don’t do speculative programming.
 Only make the code extensible if it is a validated assumption that it’ll be extended.
 Chances are by the time it gets extended, the problem definition looks different from when you wrote the code.
 Don’t overengineer: focus on solving the problem at hand and an effective solution implemented in an efficient manner.
     20. Software is more fun when it’s made together.
 Build a sustainable community.
 Listen.
 Inspire.
 Learn.
 Share.

+## 2022-Mar-28 Mon

+- Behavioural Psychology
+    - absolute freedom, by itself, means nothing.
+    - Travel is a fantastic self development tool, because it extricates you from the values of your culture and shows you that another society can live with entirely different values and still function and not hate themselves
+    - Appearances and salesmanship became more advantageous forms of expression in a society where there existed an abundance of economic opportunity
+    - There is such pressure in the West to be likable that people often reconfigure their entire personality depending on the person they’re dealing with.
+    - Rejection makes your life better. if we reject nothing (perhaps in fear of being rejected by something ourselves), we essentially have no identity at all.
+    - The desire to avoid rejection at all costs, to avoid confrontation and conflict, the desire to attempt to accept everything equally and to make everything cohere and harmonize, is a deep and subtle form of entitlement
+    - Healthy love is based on two people acknowledging and addressing their own problems with each other’s support.
+    - People in a healthy relationship with strong boundaries will take responsibility for their own values and problems and not take responsibility for their partner’s values and problems.
+    - Entitled people expect other people to take responsibility of their problem or they take too much responsibility for other people's problems.
+    - The setting of proper boundaries doesn’t mean you can’t help or support your partner or be helped and supported yourself.
+You both should support each other.
+But only because you choose to support and be supported.
+Not because you feel obligated or entitled.
+    - People with strong boundaries are not afraid of a temper tantrum, an argument, or getting hurt.People with weak boundaries are terrified of those things and will constantly mold their own behavior to fit the highs and lows of their relational emotional roller coaster
+    - People with strong boundaries,
+        - It’s unreasonable to expect two people to accommodate each other 100 percent and fulfill every need the other has.
+        - They may hurt someone’s feelings sometimes, but ultimately they can’t determine how other people feel.
+        - A healthy relationship is not about controlling one another’s emotions, but rather about each partner supporting the other in their individual growth and in solving their own problems.
+    - When we’re overloaded with opportunities and options, we suffer from what psychologists refer to as the paradox of choice.
+Basically, the more options we’re given, the less satisfied we become with whatever we choose, because we’re aware of all the other options we’re potentially forfeiting.

+- Stock Markets
+    - Peter Lynch on Stock Markets "Some event will come out of left field, and the market will go down, or the market will go up.
+Volatility will occur.
+Markets will continue to have these ups and downs. … Basic corporate profits have grown about 8% a year historically.
+So, corporate profits double about every nine years.
+The stock market ought to double about every nine years.
+So I think — the market is about 3,800 today, or 3,700 — I'm pretty convinced the next 3,800 points will be up; it won't be down.
+The next 500 points, the next 600 points — I don’t know which way they’ll go.
+So, the market ought to double in the next eight or nine years.
+They’ll double again in eight or nine years after that.
+Because profits go up 8% a year, and stocks will follow.
+That's all there is to it."